What is Geoengineering?

 Geoengineering could also be used as an aid to help ease the transition between dependence on fossil fuels and renewable technologies.

-Few scientists are advocating the use of widespread geoengineering in the next few years, but many suggest that these techniques should be the focus of considerable research now, so that if the time comes when widespread deployment is required we will not be caught short.
+Few scientists are advocating the use of widespread geoengineering in the next few years.
+However, many suggest that these techniques should be the focus of considerable research now so that if the time comes when widespread deployment is required we will not be caught short.

 Issues with Geoengineering

-Geoengineering can be seen as a risky solution to climate change, because the atmosphere is an infinitely complex system that cannot be completely predicted, meaning that once one problem has been solved another may raise its head.
+Geoengineering can be seen as a risky solution to climate change because the atmosphere is an inherently complex system that cannot be completely predicted.
+This means that once one problem has been solved another may be raised, even as a consequence of the presumed solution.
 For example, nobody is completely sure of the long-term environmental effects of pumping millions of tonnes of SO2 into the atmosphere.

-These techniques can also distract from efforts to cut anthropogenic emissions directly, leading to complacency with regards to climate change.
-Focus may also be taken away from climate adaption techniques such as climate proofing and clean energy technologies such as wave power.
+These techniques can also distract from efforts to cut anthropogenic emissions directly, leading to complacency towards climate change.
+The focus may also be taken away from climate adaption techniques such as climate proofing and clean energy technologies.

-Furthermore, many techniques that are being suggested may tackle the problem of increasing planetary temperatures, but few take into account other problems associated with climate change, such as the acidification of the ocean.
-For example, solar radiation management techniques may help reduce temperature quickly in the event of a climate crisis, but they do not reduce the amount of CO2 in the atmosphere and hence do not deal with related issues.
+Furthermore, many techniques that are being suggested may tackle the problem of increasing planetary temperatures, but few consider other problems associated with climate change, such as the acidification of the ocean.
+For example, solar radiation management techniques may help reduce the temperature quickly during a climate crisis, but they do not reduce the amount of CO2 in the atmosphere and hence do not deal with related issues.

 An enlightening video from environmental scientist David Keith is shown below, further discussing the pros and cons of geoengineering.